 Elderberry Syrup Benefits: When To Take It

-- The best time to take elderberry syrup is when you feel symptoms coming on or are experiencing cold or flu symptoms.
+- The best time to take black elderberry syrup is when you feel symptoms coming on or are experiencing cold or flu symptoms.

 - Elderberry syrup is antiviral, meaning it can help lessen cold and flu symptoms and may help to make you suffer for less time.
 It’s a good way to stop pneumonia from turning into bronchitis.